scientific-python/blog.scientific-python.org/content/posts/networkx/node-ordering-Ti-updating/index.md

 ## Node ordering

 The node ordering is one major modification that **VF2++** proposes.
-Basically the nodes are examined in an order that makes the matching faster, by firstly examining nodes that are more likely to match.
+Basically, the nodes are examined in an order that makes the matching faster by first examining nodes that are more likely to match.
 This part of the algorithm has been implemented, however there is an issue.
 The existence of detached nodes (not connected to the rest of the graph) causes the code to crash.
 Fixing this bug will be a top priority during the next steps.
 The ordering implementation is described by the following pseudocode.